-Currently Rocklin Unified School district will no longer grant high school credit for Algebra 1 completed at the middle school level.
 Students will be recommended for placement in the appropriate high school course by their math teachers at the middle schools and individual recommendations will be communicated directly to the high school math teachers from middle school math teachers to ensure proper student enrollment.

-Students who take Integrated I (math) or Spanish I at a Rocklin Unified middle school will earn elective high school credits for the course and the grade earned will count toward the student's high school GPA unless students choose to re-take the course in the high school.
+Students who take Spanish I at a Rocklin Unified middle school will earn elective high school credits for the course and the grade earned will count toward the student's high school GPA unless students choose to re-take the course in the high school.
 If re-taken, the course credit and grade points will be assigned to the course in which the student earns the highest grade, either the eighth or ninth grade course.
 This re-taking option will be limited to the student's 9th grade year.